pachecoka/TGA-Dev-Web/README.md

 * No canto direito do header há a opção de dark mode.
 Esta configuração inverte as cores do layout do site para cores mais escuras.

-* Ainda no canto direito do header há a opção de mudança de linguagem do site.
+* Ainda no canto direito do header há a opção de mudança de idioma do site.
 As opções disponíveis são PT-BR e EN-US.
 A tradução é feita automaticamente utilizando uma API do google.

 # Funcionalidades